awkena/panGenomeBreedr/README.md

 ### Example

-The following example demonstrates how to use the customizable functions in `panGB` to perform hypothesis testing for KASP marker QC and validation.
+The following example demonstrates how to use the customizable functions in `panGB` to perform hypothesis testing of allelic discrimination for KASP marker QC and validation.

+#### Reading Raw KASP Files (.csv)

 The `read_kasp_csv()` function allows users to import raw or polished KASP genotyping file (.csv) into R. The function requires the path of